 Book With ConfidenceOur Safe Travel Policy

-Eventually, we reached much calmer waters to the south of Astypalaia, a remote and butterfly-shaped island (look it up on Google Maps) that is technically part of the Dodecanese, but that actually sits halfway between that archipelago and the Cyclades.
+Astypalaia is a remote and butterfly-shaped island (look it up on Google Maps) that is technically part of the Dodecanese islands of Greece, but that actually sits halfway between that archipelago and the Cyclades.
 It is a remote place, barren and dry in appearance, but its ragged outline makes it the home of many bays and coves, in one of which we spent the middle of the day, including the chance for a swim.
 In fact, we were just behind the Chora, the island's main town, overlooked by its grand Venetian castle.

 In the late afternoon, we rounded the headland to moor below the Chora, which was the object of today's exploration.
 It is a bright and calm and beautiful place, a labyrinthine village of the eighteenth to twentieth centuries, with starkly whitewashed houses lining twisty stepped lanes, shaded by flowering trees here and there.
 Altogether, the place is quite Cycladic in character, dominated by the same whites and blues as, say, Amorgos Chora or Parikia, rather than the colours of Pothia or Symi.
 Astypalaia may be less stunning than Santorini, less spectacular and far less well-known, but it is every bit as pretty in its own way, and much more authentic, a far cry from the masses of visitors that throng its western neighbour.
 Its lanes breathe that same calm and joyous serenity that is characteristic of so many Cycladic island towns, places that may appear remote and isolated on the map, but that were built by proudly outward-looking merchants and sailors who made their home towns welcoming and alluring gems dotted around the rocky islands of the Aegean.